wieck/micropython-esp32-devel/README.md

 There will be intermediate delta images left behind (you can see them with "docker images --all").
-Leave them there for now as they can significantly speed up the image build process in case there are any problems.
-Once done and everything working you probably want to issue a "docker system prune -f" command, to reclaim all those GBs of wasted space in /var.
+Leave them there for now as they can significantly speed up the image build process in case there are any problems and you need to modify the Dockerfile.
+Once done and everything is working you probably want to issue a "docker system prune -f" command, to reclaim all those GBs of wasted space in /var.